chapmanbe/central_dogma2/README.md

 This is a repository demonstrating git and the central dogma of biology.

-;copy Brian E. Chapman, Ph.D.
+&copy; Brian E. Chapman, Ph.D.